jlubojacka/logic-game-collection/README.md

 Thanks to XML configuration it is possible to edit and add new game levels easily.
 Internationalization was kept in mind so all texts are prepared for translation to other language.

-I made custom graphics nad images for user interface in Adobe Photoshop.
+I made custom graphics and images for user interface in Adobe Photoshop.

 ![Initial scene](/screenshots/main.jpg)